Zzh-tju/yolov5/README.md

 # Batch mode Cluster-NMS

 Torchvision NMS has the fastest speed but fails to run in batch mode.
-And DIoU-NMS cannot be used.

-Cluster-NMS is made for this.
+Batch mode Cluster-NMS is made for this.

 ## Pretrained Weights